orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/actions-form-runner.md

 ## navigate

-Navigate to an external page via client-side GET.
+Navigate to an external page via client-side `GET`.

 - parameters
     - `uri`: an XPath value template which specifies the URL to navigate to